 About Coolavokig Pottery

 Coolavokig Pottery is situated in West Cork in South West Ireland and was set up in 1977 by Robb Bradstock.
-In 1984 Meredith Flandreau joined Robb and they continue to make high quality hand thrown wood fired pottery.
+In 1984 Meredith Flandreau joined Robb and they continue to make high quality Irish handmade and handcrafted wood fired pottery.
 Most of the work is made on a potter’s wheel, giving each piece a highly individual quality which is further enhanced by the wood firing process.

 See Clay mixing video

-Robb and Meredith make comprehensive range of domestic ware.
-New items are regularly being added to production.The designs and glaze colours continue to evolve and particular attention is given to balancing practicality with aesthetically pleasing forms.
+We make a comprehensive range of hand-crafted/handmade domestic pottery using designs and glaze colours that have evolved over the years.
+We always give particular attention to balancing practicality with aesthetically pleasing forms.

-All finished pottery is completely safe for use in the home.
+All our pottery is completely safe for use in the home.
 All glazes are lead free and contain no harmful ingredients.
 The pottery is also dishwasher safe, microwave and oven safe.

 Robb stoking the wood fired kiln.
 Meredith glazing a large jug